cdapio/cdap/docs/loom-docs/source/guide/installation/index.rst

 After the install, the MySQL JAR is placed in ``/usr/share/java/``.
 Copy the downloaded JAR file to the ``/opt/loom/server/lib/`` directory on your Loom server machine.
 Verify that the JAR file has appropriate permissions.

-.. note:: after installing the MySQL connector, the Java version may change.
+.. note:: After installing the MySQL connector, the Java version may change.
 Make sure you are using Java 1.6 from Oracle.
 You may need to run ``update-alternatives --config java`` to do this.

 You will need to set up an account and a database in MySQL.
 An example schema file (for MySQL) for this can be found at ``/opt/loom/server/docs/sql``.